mkv25-games/LD30/design/tasklist.md

 Improvements
 ------------
-+ Consider new design for base icons where they fill the outside edge of a hex, and are drawn underneath units
 + Saving of game state
-+ Exit button to end game
 + AI Players
 + Variety of AI Players
 + Sexier graphics for planets